joakimremler/YRGO_docker/README.md

 Before we start to create a new Dockerfile you should [list](https://docs.docker.com/engine/reference/commandline/image_ls/) all images that is pulled to your server.

-So your new task should be to [build](https://docs.docker.com/engine/reference/commandline/build/) your own custom [image](https://docs.docker.com/engine/reference/commandline/image/) with a [Dockerfile](https://docs.docker.com/engine/reference/builder/#understand-how-arg-and-from-interact) and inside this image it should have a program called `htop`.
+After that your new task should be to [build](https://docs.docker.com/engine/reference/commandline/build/) your own custom [image](https://docs.docker.com/engine/reference/commandline/image/) with a [Dockerfile](https://docs.docker.com/engine/reference/builder/#understand-how-arg-and-from-interact) and inside this image it should have a program called `htop`.
 By default the ubuntu image dosen't have this application.

 Create a file with [nano](https://help.ubuntu.com/community/Nano) called `Dockerfile`